Skip navigation

 Normal Function

-The VDR gene provides instructions for making a protein called vitamin D receptor (VDR), which allows the body to respond to vitamin D. This vitamin can be acquired from foods in the diet or made in the body with help from sunlight exposure.
-Vitamin D is involved in maintaining the proper balance of several minerals in the body, including calcium and phosphate, which are essential for the normal formation of bones and teeth.
-One of vitamin D's major roles is to control the absorption of calcium and phosphate from the intestines into the bloodstream.
-Vitamin D is also involved in several processes unrelated to bone and tooth formation.
+The VDR gene provides instructions for making a receptor protein that helps the body use vitamin D. This vitamin can be obtained from food or made in the skin after exposure to the sun or to light from certain other sources, such as tanning beds.
+Vitamin D helps maintain the proper balance of calcium and phosphate.
+These minerals strengthen bones and teeth and allow them to develop normally.
+One of vitamin D's major roles is to help regulate the absorption of calcium and phosphate from the intestines into the bloodstream.

-The VDR protein attaches (binds) to the active form of vitamin D, known as calcitriol.
-This interaction allows VDR to partner with another protein called retinoid X receptor (RXR).
-The resulting complex then binds to particular regions of DNA, known as vitamin D response elements, and regulates the activity of vitamin D-responsive genes.
-By turning these genes on or off, the complex helps control calcium and phosphate absorption and other processes.
+The VDR protein attaches to the active form of vitamin D, which is called calcitriol.
+This interaction allows the VDR protein to partner with another protein called retinoid X receptor (RXR).
+The resulting complex then binds to particular regions of DNA and regulates the activity of genes known as vitamin D-responsive genes.
+These genes direct the production of the proteins that play important roles in regulating calcium and phosphate levels in the body.
+By regulating the activity of these genes, the complex helps control how much calcium and phosphate are absorbed from food.

 Health Conditions Related to Genetic Changes